-No two children are the same, which makes it difficult to truly list the best bedtime stories for kids.
-Some will like those with dinosaurs.
-Others prefer magic and fantasy.
-And what makes the best bedtime stories for 3-year-olds won’t be relevant for older children.
+No two children are the same, which makes it a bit tricky to list the best bedtime stories for kids.
+Some will like those with dinosaurs; others prefer magic and fantasy.
+And what makes the best bedtime stories for 3-year-olds won’t be suitable for older children.
 With that in mind, we’ve identified the best books for children split into different age groups, and reading abilities.
 We’ve also explored a number of reasons for why it’s important to read to your children.
 If you’d rather see bedtime stories broken down by genre and style, check out our bedtime story finder instead.

 - Classic Bedtime Stories for Children